 Financial Advisors, their titles, and licenses

 This is not an exhaustive list.
 There are many title professionals choose to call themselves.
 This post is only meant to discuss the more popular ones to help you navigate through all the terminology.
-Here is a list of the most common used titles for the finance-related profession:
+Here is a list of the most commonly used titles for the finance-related profession:

-Stockbroker, is used to describe someone who buys and sell securities on behalf of their clients in exchange for commissions.
-This person works at a broker-dealer or “wirehouse” and most likely would have licenses such as a series 7, series 66, series 63 or others.
+“Stockbroker”, is used to describe someone who buys and sell securities on behalf of their clients in exchange for commissions.
+This person works at a broker-dealer or “wirehouse” and most likely would have a license such as a series 7, series 66, series 63 or others.
 Having qualified for a series 7 license would give that person the title of Registered Representative (RR) or “Rep”.
 The overseeing regulatory body for a Rep. is currently FINRA.
 While the title of “broker” is slang, and is currently not commonly used, in past decades it was a more common moniker to describe the financial professional.
-In more recent years the brokerage industry has attempted to move the public perception from being a “broker” to more of an advisor or consultant due to increased public interest in advisors over brokers.
+In more recent years the brokerage industry has attempted to move the public perception from being a “broker” to more of an advisor or consultant due to the increased public interest in advisors over brokers.
 Many brokers don’t like the term “broker” and consider it a pejorative term.

 Financial advisor is one of the most common titles used by licensed financial professions.
 This title was commonly given to Paine Webber representatives on their business cards and marketing materials when I was at the firm in the early 2000s.
 This title has no legal or regulatory meaning.
 It is strictly used for marketing purposes.
 While it is commonly used by most Brokers and Advisors, anyone could legally use this to describe themselves, including attorneys, insurance agents, brokers, investment advisors, financial planners, accountants, even dentists.
 Since this is one of the more commonly used titles, the investing public, who are looking for a specific type of financial advisor, could be easily confused with the many different variations.
 This does not help you determine a person’s qualifications strictly by title.